AnonVodka/VALORANT-rank-yoinker/README.md

 **IMPORTANT: The .exe must be kept with its files, you can create a shortcut to it if you want to place it elsewhere.**

-Download and run the [release](https://github.com/isaacKenyon/valorant-rank-yoinker/releases/latest).
+Download and run the [release](https://github.com/AnonVodka/VALORANT-rank-yoinker/releases/latest).

-To view a player's equipped inventory visit [this website](https://vry.netlify.app/matchLoadouts).

 Tutorial: